idcrook/idcrook.github.io/_posts/2018-06-10-macOS-Emacs-26-display-line-numbers-and-me.md

 instead.
 ```

+So **Emacs 26** has deprecated `linum-mode`...

-Side note: filed an [issue](https://github.com/tom-tan/hlinum-mode/issues/5) for [hlinum-mode](https://github.com/tom-tan/hlinum-mode) since it does not yet work with Emacs 26 `display-line-numbers.el`
+Side note: filed an [issue](https://github.com/tom-tan/hlinum-mode/issues/5) for [hlinum-mode](https://github.com/tom-tan/hlinum-mode) since it works with `linum-mode` but does not work with Emacs 26 `display-line-numbers.el`.
+It was closed with a "not going to fix", as apparently the hooks that it had relied on are gone with the new, preferred-in-Emacs-26 way.

 ### `neotree` and `display-line-numbers` out of the box

 I have been using [neotree](https://github.com/jaypei/emacs-neotree) package, which I would describe as a "sidebar and dired in one".
 It can work with `projectile` and so is a nice way to navigate and grok fresh projects.

 Since everything in Emacs is "just a buffer", `neotree` hadnt yet been updated to work with the `display-line-numbers` hotness new in Emacs 26.
-So it looked like this with `(global-display-line-mode 1)`:
+So it looked like this with `(global-display-line-numbers-mode 1)`:

 ![neotree with line numbers fail](/images/neotree-with-line-numbers.png "neotree with line numbers")

 Note the line numbers being included on the left side of the image, in the `neotree` buffer.

-### Getting `neotree` and `display-line-numbers` to play nice together
+### The Process of Getting `neotree` and `display-line-numbers` to Play Nice Together

 No problem.
 I knew that `neotree` already had a hook allowing this behavior to be overridden.
-In fact, the hook used to be the way to turn off `linum-mode` numbering (the pre-Emacs 26 way) in `neotree` before `neotree` itself added native support for recognizing `linum-mode` to turn off these numbers.
-Lemme just use the same hook, `neo-after-create-hook`:
+In fact, this same hook was the way to turn off `linum-mode` numbering (the pre-Emacs 26 way) in `neotree`[^2].
+Lemme just use the same hook, `neo-after-create-hook`...

 ```emacs-lisp
 (defun display-line-numbers-disable-hook ()